Signatures of the genuine and matter-induced components of the CP violation asymmetry in neutrino oscillations: Signatures of the peculiar energy dependencies

 \boxed{

 }

 which explains the absence of this rich oscillatory structure in Fig.~\ref{fig:AsymsHK}: at the short baseline of T2HK, all interesting points lie below the threshold energy of $300$~MeV.

 This magic configuration around the second oscillation maximum is well apparent in the results presented in Fig.~\ref{fig:zoom} for\footnote{ Notice that an equivalent Figure could be obtained at $L = 295$~km for energies between 100 and 350~MeV, with the same energy-dependence for both components of the CP asymmetry, but a relatively smaller $\asym{CPT}_{\mu e}$ due to its proportionality to $A \propto L$. } $L = 1300$~km.
-One can observe that the uninteresting (increasing/decreasing for NH/IH) zeros in $\asym{CPT}_{\mu e}$ are strongly dependent on $\cos\delta$, and their position when $\cos\delta=0$ is that of the $\delta$-independent zeros in $\asym{T}_{\mu e}$.
-As understood from the previous discussion, we have identified the most relevant $\delta$-independent zeros of $\asym{CPT}_{\mu e}$, decreasing/increasing for NH/IH, correlated to near maximal $\abs{\asym{T}_{\mu e}}$ proportional to $\sin\delta$.
-Since $\asym{CPT}_{\mu e}$ is changing its sign around the zero, integrating statistics in a bin around this point would still result in a vanishing matter term in the experimental CP asymmetry, providing a direct test of CP violation in the lepton sector as clean as in vacuum.
-This result in the energy distribution of the experimental CP asymmetry provides a positive response to our search of signatures able to separate out the genuine and matter-induced components.
+One can observe that the uninteresting (increasing/decreasing for NH/IH) zeros in $\asym{CPT}_{\mu e}$ are strongly dependent on $\cos\delta$, as seen in Eq.~(\ref{eq:CPT0delta}), and their position when $\cos\delta=0$ is that of the $\delta$-independent zeros in $\asym{T}_{\mu e}$.
+As understood from the previous discussion, we have identified the most relevant $\delta$-independent zeros (\ref{eq:xCPT-0}) of $\asym{CPT}_{\mu e}$, decreasing/increasing for NH/IH, correlated to near maximal $\abs{\asym{T}_{\mu e}}$ proportional to $\sin\delta$.
+Due to the first-order character of this $\delta$-independent (and hierarchy-independent too) zero, $\asym{CPT}_{\mu e}$ is changing sign around it.

+Integrating statistics in an energy bin around this point would still result in a vanishing fake CPV term in the experimental CP asymmetry, providing a direct test of CP violation in the lepton sector as clean as in vacuum.
+As shown in Fig.~\ref{fig:bin}, we have checked that this is the case for an energy bin width up to $0.15 - 0.20$ GeV, which keeps an almost vanishing $\asym{CPT}_{\mu e}\,\forall \delta$ and an almost maximal $\asym{T}_{\mu e} \propto \sin\delta$.
+Such an energy resolution appears to be feasible at DUNE~\cite{fdez-mtnez} around the second oscillation maximum, and the accumulated events would provide enough statistical significance to the transition probability distribution.

+The whole discussion in this Section, which stems from the analytical expressions (\ref{eqs:analAsyms}), allows the reader to understand the peculiar energy distributions of the two components of the experimental CP asymmetry.
+In particular, the value of the magic energy (\ref{eq:magicE}), as well as its (in)dependence on the different oscillation parameters, is explained.
+This result in the energy distribution of the experimental CP asymmetry provides a positive response to our search of observable signatures able to separate out the genuine and matter-induced components.